ArtificialIntelligenceToolkit/conx/README.md

 Neural network library in Python built on Theano

+## Example

-Computing a target on the fly:
+Computing an XOR target on the fly:

 ```
 from conx import Network